Track All Your CRE Data in AscendixRE CRM

 And what commercial real estate data should brokers track? (presented on AscendixRE CRM)

-4. Availabilities – This information helps CRE brokers to check the available properties in specific areas.
-To get a detailed list, you can set criteria for property owners, type, market, size of the location, use type.
+5. Availabilities – This information helps CRE brokers to check the available properties/leases/spaces in specific areas and buildings.
+To get a detailed list, you can set criteria in Ascendix Search, including property type, preferrable market, size of the location, and more.
+To get information about dates of lease expirations, size of vacant spaces, and referred brokers, you can use the stacking plan module within AscendixRE CRM.

 The era of using Excel for tracking all your commercial real estate data has passed by.
 Modern CRM systems offer extended and advanced solutions for real estate data processing.
 For CRE brokers, the implementation of a CRM in their business means: